Home

 What causes fuel injectors to fail?

 If the thought of forking out for a car repair is worrying you, then why not consider Bumper.
-Bumper lets you split the cost of car repair finance into 0% interest monthly instalments.
+Bumper lets you split the cost with a car repair loan that you can repay monthly with 0% interest.

 How long do fuel injectors last?